MicrosoftDocs/defender-docs/defender-endpoint/tamperprotection-macos.md

 ```

 - `tamper_protection` is the *effective* mode.
 If this mode is the mode you intended to use, then you're all set.
-- `configuration_source` indicates how Tamper Protection enforcement level is set.
+- `configuration_source` indicates how tamper protection enforcement level is set.
 It must match how you configured tamper protection.
 (If you set its mode through a managed profile, and `configuration_source` shows something different, then you most probably misconfigured your profile.)
   - `mdm` - it's configured through a managed profile.
 Only a Global Administrator can change it with an update to the profile!
   - `local` - it's configured with `mdatp config` command
   - `portal` - default enforcement level set in Security Portal
   - `defaults` - not configured, the default mode is used
-- If `feature_enabled_protection` is false, then Tamper Protection isn't enabled for your organization (it happens if Defender doesn't report 'licensed')
+- If `feature_enabled_protection` is false, then tamper protection isn't enabled for your organization (it happens if Defender doesn't report 'licensed')
 - If `feature_enabled_portal` is false, then setting default mode via Security Portal isn't enabled for you yet.
 - `configuration_local`, `configuration_portal`, `configuration_default` tells the mode that would be used, *if the corresponding configuration channel was used*.
-(As an example, you can configure Tamper Protection to the "block" mode via an MDM profile, and `configuration_default` tells you `audit`.
+(As an example, you can configure tamper protection to the "block" mode via an MDM profile, and `configuration_default` tells you `audit`.
 It only means that *if you remove* your profile, and the mode wasn't set with `mdatp config` or through Security Portal, then it uses the default mode, which is `audit`.)

 > [!NOTE]
 > You need to inspect Microsoft Defender's logs to get the same information prior to version 101.98.71.
 See below for an example.